smr547/pbs_demo/raijin_pbs_tips.md

 # Tips for designing Raijin jobs

+Here are some tips and guidelines in no particular order.
+They are intended to help the new starter avoid some pitfalls when working with PBS on Raijin.

+## Terms
+I've tried to be accurate in my use of language -- Please refer to my [glossary of terms](./glossary.md).
+Now for the tips.

+## Big jobs are better than small jobs
+We often deal with very large, continental-scale datasets, so big workflows are a reality of working at GA.
+The good news is our data is spinning on a super computer.
+So first tip...

+The Raijin PBS implimentation limits the number of jobs that can be subitted to a single queue from a single project -- that limit is 200.
+When designing a workflow try to break it up into large jobs. i.e. Jobs that process a lot of data (and that may require many nodes).

+A workflow involving many small jobs is bad because:

+* if the 200 job queue limit is exceeded, further ``qsub`` commands will fail
+* if the 200 job queue limit is exceeded, all members of the project group will be impacted -- you will be unpopular
+* there is an overhead in job setup and teardown

+Workload homogenity is your goal (see below).

-## Watch you process memory size
+## Watch your process memory size
 A standard Raijin node is equipped with 16 cores and 32 GB of RAM.
-It is also a hard reality that PBS job monitor will kill any job that asks for more memory than that available to the task.
+It is also a hard reality that PBS job monitor will kill any job that asks for more memory than that available to the job *on any one node*.

 This leads to the following rules of thumb